When it comes to drug use, parents have a significant amount of influence over their teen’s behavior.

 - Sports logos

 Teens can then place these tiny squares of paper in their mouths and absorb the drug from the melting paper.
 A dose of LSD is often quite small, so teens might have pieces of paper with hundreds of the same image printed over and over.
-Each image might be perforated, so the teen can easily rip one square away for a dose.
+Each image is usually perforated, so the teen can easily rip one square away for a dose.

 Any teen with a packet of dried mushrooms in his/her room should be talked to immediately, to ensure that no poisoning occurs.